 A perennial that can bunch up as a bush or creep along a forest floor, thyme is a ground cover, soil nutrient, and “living mulch.”
 Really, thyme essential oil uses are similar medicinally to its botanical presence: it’s always there, sturdy and without much fanfare, but accomplishes important things.

-To obtain the thyme essential oil benefits, the leaf and flower of Thymus vulgaris, or garden thyme, are steam distilled.
-Named either for its strong, herbaceous fragrance (thymon – to fumigate) or its association with bravery (thumon – courage) , thyme's “roots” reach back to ancient Greece.
+To obtain the thyme essential oil benefits, the leaf and flower of garden thyme, or Thymus vulgaris (of which there are many chemotypes) are steam distilled.
+Named either for its strong, herbaceous fragrance (thymon – to fumigate) or its association with bravery (thumon – courage) , thyme’s “roots” reach back to ancient Greece.

 Thyme Essential Oil Benefits: Chemical Properties

 Analyzed for its chemical properties, thyme essential oils can include different chemotypes, one of the most popular of which is high in a component called thymol.
 Thymol chemotype also includes gamma-terpinine and cymene.
 Thymol is most studied, with a rash of research covering its food safety and antimicrobial benefits.
 (1) In fact, it stands out as thyme’s most notable function, cleansing of microbes and danger.

 Once again, thyme’s presence in the botanical world mirrors that of the essential oil realm.
 As a plant, it grows along the surface of the ground, preventing moisture loss and protecting the soil and the plants around it.
 As an essential oil, thyme continues it protective mission, cleansing surfaces and the air around it of detrimental microbes and fungal invasions.